 Contact a board-certified criminal defense lawyer for sexual assault charges in Kerrville

 Accusations of sexual assault can destroy your reputation and rob you of your future.
 If you have been arrested or are under investigation, trust the Law Firm of Richard L. Ellison, P.C. to provide a formidable defense that protects your rights.
-To schedule a free consultation, call 844-337-5819 or contact my Kerrville office online.
+To schedule an appointment, call 830-955-8168 or contact my Kerrville office online.